1C Company: Affiliate network, franchising

 According to 1C the company provides its services through a network of partnerships consisting of more than 10,000 long-term partners in 25 countries.

 One of the business strategies of 1C on the Russia IT market and several other countries is a franchising business model.
 About 7000 franchisees in 750 cities of Russia and neighboring countries provide comprehensive service for business automation, deployment, customization and support of 1C:Enterprise-based systems, consulting, user training, etc. 250+ of them have certified its QoS as ISO 9001-compliant.

 In 2017 it was reported that 1C maintained a sizeable lead in RBС's publication, for the «Top-50 most popular brands in Russia».

 According to Forbes Russia's estimates, the company controls around 12% of the turnover generated by all franchise businesses in Russia.

 Distribution

-1C is the official distributor of over 100+ software vendors of the likes of ABBYY, Acronis, Aladdin, ALT Linux, Ascon, Entensys, ESET, Famatech, Ideco, Infowatch, Kaspersky Lab, Magix, Microsoft, Movavi, nanoCAD, Oxygen Software, Panda Security, Paragon Mobile, Paragon Software, Redline Software, SmartLine, and others.
+1C is the official distributor of over 100 software vendors including ABBYY, Acronis, Aladdin, ALT Linux, Ascon, Entensys, ESET, Famatech, Ideco, Infowatch, Kaspersky Lab, Magix, Microsoft, Movavi, nanoCAD, Oxygen Software, Panda Security, Paragon Mobile, Paragon Software, Redline Software, SmartLine, and others.
 1C offers a number of titles of software for office and home use.